 The abolition of internal border controls cannot come at the expense of security.
-Since no checks are carried out at the borders between Schengen states, EU States have decided to join forces to attain the dual objective of improving security through more efficient external border controls, while facilitating access of those having a legitimate interest to enter the EU territory.
+Since no checks are carried out at the borders between Schengen Member States, EU countries have decided to join forces to attain the objective of improving security through efficient external border controls, while still facilitating access of persons who have a legitimate interest to enter the EU territory.

-The Schengen Borders Code provides EU States with a single set of common rules that govern external border checks on persons, entry requirements and duration of stays in the Schengen Area.
-By harmonising these rules, the EU seeks to render them more efficient, whilst increasing their transparency.
-Similarly, through the Schengen Visa Code EU States have harmonised conditions and procedures for issuing short-stay visas (i.e. visas for stays that do not exceed three months).
-They have also established a list of countries (Regulation (EC) No 539/2001) whose citizens are subject to a visa requirement when entering the EU and a list of countries for which this requirement is waived (long-stay visas and residence permits for visits exceeding three months remain subject to national conditions).
+Through the Visa Code, EU countries have harmonised conditions and procedures for issuing short-stay visas (visas for stays which do not exceed three months).
+A separate regulation establishes a list of countries whose citizens are subject to a visa requirement when entering the EU and a list of countries for which this requirement is waived (long-stay visas and residence permits for visits exceeding three months remain subject to national conditions).

-The short-stay calculator can be used for calculating the period of allowed stay under the new rules.
-The user's guide contains information on the new rules, the use of the calculator and practical examples.
+The user's guide contains information on the rules, the use of the calculator and practical examples

-This change does not apply to the visa waiver agreements concluded between the EU and Antigua and Barbuda, The Bahamas, Barbados, Brazil, Saint Kitts and Nevis, Mauritius, and Seychelles, with respect to which the old definition ("3 months during a 6 months period following the date of first entry") continues to apply.
+The Visa Code rules do not apply to the visa waiver agreements concluded between the EU and Antigua and Barbuda, The Bahamas, Barbados, Brazil, Saint Kitts and Nevis, Mauritius, and Seychelles, with respect to which the old definition (3 months during a 6 months period following the date of first entry) continues to apply.

-A Local Border Traffic Regime has been established for border residents who frequently need to cross the external borders of the Union.
+A local border traffic regime established for border residents who frequently need to cross the external borders of the Union.
 It enables EU States to conclude bilateral agreements with their neighbouring non-EU countries so that the border residents can travel back and forth without a Schengen visa and, therefore, without any impediment to trade, social and cultural interchange in the region concerned.

-On April 2016, the Commission adopted a revised legislative proposal for Smart Borders.
-The revised legislative proposal for Smart Borders includes: a Regulation for the establishment of an Entry/Exit System (annex) and a proposed amendment to the Schengen Borders Code to integrate the technical changes needed for the Entry/Exit System (annex).
+In November 2017, the Commission adopted a Regulation for the establishment of an Entry/Exit System (annex) and an amendment to the Schengen Borders Code to integrate the technical changes needed for the Entry/Exit System (annex).

-All EU States have to make investments to protect their external borders in the interest of the entire Schengen Area.
-For some States, notably those situated at the external frontiers of the Union, these investments can be very high due to particular migratory pressures.
-The EU Internal Security Fund establishes solidarity between the Schengen States by supporting those countries with a heavy financial burden in implementing the common standards on external border controls.
+All EU countries have to make investments to protect their external borders in the interest of the entire Schengen Area.
+For some countries, notably those situated at the external frontiers of the Union, these investments can be very high due to particular migratory pressures.
+The EU Internal Security Fund establishes solidarity between the Schengen Member States by supporting those countries with a heavy financial burden in implementing the common standards on external border controls.